philip yorke | author

 EXCLUSIVE EXTRACT FROM REGICIDE, THE THIRD INSTALMENT IN THE ACCLAIMED HACKER CHRONICLES SERIES

-England is drawn into another bloody war
+Britain is drawn into another bloody war

 At the outbreak of hostilities in August 1642, Francis Hacker was just one of many members of England's landed gentry who supported attempts by Parliament to hold Charles the First to account.
 He was a man of few words, preferring deeds to oratory.
 Yet even though he was a quiet and introverted figure, Francis inspired loyalty in the troops he led – and proved to be an extremely capable military commander, catching the eye of Oliver Cromwell and other leading Parliamentary figures.